SD-WAN Security: Concerns, Key Features & Best Practices

 The right SD-WAN solution should offer tight integration between your platform’s capabilities and best-of-breed security to avoid tradeoffs between performance and protection across your business network.

-Unified Visibility and Control
+Unified Visibility & Control

 Your SD-WAN platform should provide centralized management for monitoring, analytics, and policy enforcement across all edges, traffic flows, and cloud applications.
 This simplifies managing security across a distributed fabric at scale.